 A couple of disposable cylinders are fine, however, for most stovetop cooking needs over one weekend.
 Think hamburgers, heated foods and basic skillet breakfasts.

-When camping outside of established campsites, consider investing in an over-the-fire grate for cooking.
+When camping outside of established campsites, consider investing in an over-the-fire campfire grill grate or campfire tripod for cooking.
 Whether you use it to augment a propane stove or as your only means of cooking, a grate provides a stable surface for heating multiple pans and food items.

-An important consideration when using wood for heating food is to source locally.
+An important consideration when using a camping wood stove for heating food is to gather firewood locally.
 Many states and most parks have prohibitions regarding the importing of outside wood.
 Check all local regulations before starting the fire.

 Pots, Pans and More